tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Rowan took me down in a self defence exercise, only for me to leap onto his back and rip out his hair.
 Dad called it fighting with emotion.
 He told me to take a walk around the yard and come back when I was less agitated.
 I knew my brother and sister’s weak spots at this point, but they knew mine too.

 I threw a punch, aiming for his neck to destabilise him, but he was already tracking my moves, narrowed eyes drinking all of me in.
 With a single kick to the groin area, I was lying on my back staring at the ceiling, and Dad was shouting at me to try again.
 I did, this time pinning him.
 But he was fiercely competitive, knocking me back onto my ass.

+The only thing that destabilised him was making him laugh.

 We all had our respective talents.

 Rowan was our best fighter, accompanying Dad on assignments as the brawn.

-There were a surprising number of teen gang members, and even as a fourteen year old, Rowan easily brought them to their knees, cementing himself as a Delacroix.
+There were a surprising number of teen gang members, and as a fourteen year old, Rowan easily brought them to their knees, cementing himself as a Delacroix.

 I'm pretty sure his obsession to be the best  came from our cousin's beatings when we were kids.
 Dad taught him how to channel his anger into fighting.
 Liam had permanently scarred him both mentally and physically.
 He had a scar just below his left eye.
 Rowan was overly obsessed with bringing down Uncle Wes (because it meant killing our cousin) but Dad told us to bide our time.

 Fee was our second best fighter.
 I enjoyed watching her whooping our brother’s ass.
-Ophelia had dark brown hair to her butt, and refused to get it cut, wearing it in a ponytail.
-When she was fighting, her hair was a tripping hazard.

 I was more comfortable with a knife.